alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-20-reply-to-the-claims-of-bbc.md

 ---
 layout: post
-title: "A reply to the claims of BBC"
+title: A reply to the claims of BBC
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa Shaykh Ibn Baz 2/380"
+source: Majmu' Fatawa Shaykh Ibn Baz 2/380
-hijri: Dhul-Qa'dah 29, 1441
+hijri: '1441-11-29'
 lang: en
 date: 2020-07-20
 note: false
-category: [refutals]
+category:
+- refutals
-summary: "The statement which the BBC reported from me on its morning news in London that I said that celebrating the Mawlid is an act of Kufr is a mere lie and groundless."
+summary: The statement which the BBC reported from me on its morning news in London that I said that celebrating the Mawlid is an act of Kufr is a mere lie and groundless.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 All Praise is due to Allah.
 May peace be upon the Messenger of Allah, his family, and Companions.